isc-projects/bind9/doc/arm/reference.rst

 The TTL field is a time limit on how long an RR can be kept in a cache.
-This limit does not apply to authoritative data in zones; it is also timed out, but by the refreshing policies for the zone.
+This limit does not apply to authoritative data in zones; that also times out, but follows the refreshing policies for the zone.
 The TTL is assigned by the administrator for the zone where the data originates.
 While short TTLs can be used to minimize caching, and a zero TTL prohibits caching, the realities of Internet performance